rekola/radix-cpp/README.md

 | std::pair<key_type, size_t> deconstruct(key_type key) | Returns a pair with the numeric value of the least significant digit of the key and the key with the least significant digit removed |
 | size_t keysize(key_type key) | Returns the number of digits in the key |

-Additionally, there must exist a specialization of std::hash for the custom key.
+Additionally, there must exist a specialization of std::hash for key_type.
+Signed integers and floating point numbers are not naturally ascending, and in such case the initial deconstruct also converts the data to ordered binary type.